patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 ## how does it work
 - At boot a service is started that runs wificonfig.py<br>
 - This checks whether there is a wifi connection.<br>
-- If not, it starts a hotspot and a flask server that serves a form on the configured location
+- If not, it starts a hotspot and a flask server that serves a form on the configured location (wificonfig.py)
 - We can connect to the hotspot and browse to the location to fill up and submit the form
-- If the wificredentials are correct, the raspberry will connect.
+- If the wificredentials are correct, the raspberry will connect and the page.
-- we can find the ip by browsing to <hostname>.local:8000 e.g. rpi_domo.local:8000  or rpi_domo:8000<br>
+- we can find the ip by browsing to <hostname>.local:8000 e.g. rpi-domo.local:8000  or rpi_domo:8000<br>
   ![ipdisc](https://github.com/user-attachments/assets/0ab5b0d7-b675-4617-833e-1f81b9776904)

 The hotspot times out after 5 minutes and then the rpi will reboot.
 So in case of a grid failure it will always reconnect, even when your router comes up very slow.